-Created and filed by the Hospice agency for each Medicaid agency hospice client.
-Signed by the physician and/or hospice medical director.
+- Created and filed by the Hospice agency for each HCA hospice client. - Signed by the physician and/or hospice medical director.

 Concurrent care - Medically necessary services delivered at the same time as hospice services, providing a blend of curative and palliative services to clients age 20 and younger who are enrolled in hospice.
-See WAC 182-551-1860).
-(WAC 182-551-1010)
+See WAC 182-551-1860.

 Continuous home care - Services provided for a period of 8 or more hours in a day.
 It may include homemaker services and home health aide services, but must be predominantly nursing care.
 It can be provided only during a period of acute medical crisis or the sudden loss of a caregiver who was providing skilled nursing care, and only as necessary to maintain the client at home.
-(The Medicaid agency does not reimburse for continuous home care provided to a client in a nursing facility, hospice care center or hospital.)
+(HCA does not reimburse for continuous home care provided to a client in a nursing facility, hospice care center or hospital.)